szoftveres/RF_Microwave/radar/README.md

 #### Ramp waveform generator

 The ramp waveform generator needs to produce linear ramp waveforms, and a sync signal, which indicates the start- and stop of each sweep.
 This is done by a Miller-integrator - Scmitt-trigger duo circuit, implemented with a single LM324 opamp, the ramp and sync signals are taken from different stages of the circuit.
-The ramp amplitude can also be adjusted on board, this is used for setting the frequency sweep depth of the VCO.
+The ramp amplitude control is also on this board, the amplitude determines the FM deviation of the radar.

 ![ramp_gen_schem](ramp_gen_schem.png)